htmcharles/Mqtt-LightControl/README.md

 1. **Python 3.6+** with the following packages:
    - `paho-mqtt` (MQTT client for Python)
+   - `pillow` (Python Imaging Library - PIL fork)
+   - `tkinter` (Usually comes with Python, but may need separate installation on some systems)

 2. **Web Browser** (Chrome, Firefox, Edge, etc.)